oresat/oresat-software-docs/docs/glossary.rst

         A develment enviroment for UniClOGS software connected to FlatSat.

     OreFlat
         FlatSat and FlatClOGS together.
-A full hardware-in-loop satellite and ground station for integration and testing.
+A full HIL satellite and ground station for integration and testing.

     Telecommand
         A command message sent to a satellite.